ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {: #does-migration-support-auto-provisioning}
 {: faq}

 Yes.
 With Rackware's RMM **Auto Provision** feature.
-See "Bare metal to virtual server migration on a private network using RackWare RMM": option 2 of Step 1: [Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc#cloud-vpc-vsi-setup)
+See "Bare metal to virtual server migration on a private network that uses RackWare RMM": option 2 of Step 1: [Set up and provision VPC and virtual server instance](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc#cloud-vpc-vsi-setup)